 In the decades since our founding, several innovations—including the creation of the Internet and the rise of social media, to name two—have made it critical for us to evolve to maximize the reach of our content and distribute it to consumers at their point of decision.
 To that end, we do allow the following:

-- We encourage linking through websites or social media to any of our free content.
+- We encourage linking through websites or social media to any of our free content using neutral language.
+Here are two examples:

 - We welcome retweeting, tweeting us @ConsumerReports, use of hashtags, links, and other sharing through social media as long as the social media activity is not sponsored or paid.